-For each monitoring/discharge point or utilisation area specified in the table/s below (by a point number), the concentration of a pollutant discharged at that point, or applied to that area, must not exceed the concentration limits specified for that pollutant in the table.
+For each monitoring/discharge point or utilisation area specified, the concentration of a pollutant discharged at that point, or applied to that area, must not exceed the concentration limits specified for that pollutant in the table.

-To avoid any doubt, this condition does not authorise the pollution of waters by any pollutant other than those specified in the tables/s.
+To avoid any doubt, this condition does not authorise the pollution of waters by any pollutant other than those specified in the table(s).